cnm13ryan/odin-recipes/README.md

 * It is important to make sure that the licence you choose for an open source projects is correct to avoid future conflicts.
 Adding contribution guidelines will play a big role.

-* Some of the guidelines include the [Contributor Covenant](https://www.contributor-covenant.org){:target="_blank"} and the [Contributing guide](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors){:target="_blank"}
+* Some of the guidelines include the [Contributor Covenant](https://www.contributor-covenant.org){target="_blank"} and the [Contributing guide](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors){target="_blank"}

 # Include tests

-* Go the extra mile and write tests for your application.
+* Go the extga mile and write tests for your application.
 Then provide code examples and how to run them.

 * This will help show that you are certain and confident that your project will work without any challenges, which will give other people confidence in it too.